Awesomex005/AstarSearch/README.md

   - ID: node_id/intersections_id
   - coordinates:
   - heuristic: estimated/sortest distance to the goal node
+- parent: record this node was expand from which node, will be use to generate final path.
 - f_cost: the path cost (real disrance) so far + heuristic

 ### AstarSearch properties